rilldata/rill/docs/docs/develop/security.md

 - email: anon@unknown.com
 ```

-On the dashboard page, provided you've added a security, you'll see a "View as" button in the top right corner.
+On the dashboard page, provided you've added a policy, you'll see a "View as" button in the top right corner.
 Click this button and select one of your mock users.
 You'll see the dashboard as that user would see it.
 ## Examples

 ### Restrict dashboard access to users matching specific criteria